 - Lost prospective accumulation of value of the decedent’s estate that they would have had if they had lived

 - Conscious pain and suffering experienced by the decedent prior to death

 When to Contact a Wrongful Death Lawyer in Winter Haven

-If you have a family member who has died due to someone else’s negligence, you and your family should contact a Winter Haven wrongful death attorney as soon as possible.
+If you have a family member who has died due to someone else’s negligence, you and your family should contact a Winter Haven wrongful death personal injury attorney as soon as possible.
 Although pursuing a legal claim might feel impossible right now, you should know that there is a limited period of time in which to pursue a wrongful death claim in every state.

 The general rule is that you have two years to file for wrongful death in Florida.
 However, there are exceptions depending on the type of claim you are filing.
 For that reason, it’s important to work with a trusted wrongful death attorney who help determine the deadline for your claim.